 January 10, 2011

-Abbott Park, Illinois (NYSE: ABT) — Abbott announced today that it has received CE Mark approval for the world’s first drug eluting bioresorbable vascular scaffold (BVS) for the treatment of coronary artery disease.
+Abbott Park, Illinois (PR Newswire) — Abbott announced today that it has received CE Mark approval for the world’s first drug eluting bioresorbable vascular scaffold (BVS) for the treatment of coronary artery disease.
 Abbott’s BVS device restores blood flow by opening a clogged vessel and providing support to the vessel until the device dissolves within approximately two years, leaving patients with a treated vessel free of a permanent metallic implant.
 Abbott’s BVS device will be commercialized under the brand name ABSORB™.